 Pricing and budget for repaving

 Resealing asphalt is more cost-effective, while repaving it should be considered if you are replacing large areas.
 The cost of asphalt repaving can vary depending on the size and difficulty of your project.
 Generally speaking, it will range from several hundred to several thousand dollars.

 In addition, asphalt repaving requires a lot of preparatory work before the actual paving can begin.
 This includes removing and disposing of any existing surface material, grading the area, installing drainage systems, and more.
 Many times, it is easier to leave this job to a professional as they will have the right equipment and knowledge to complete it without any hiccups.

 Drying period after repaving

-During this 24 hour period, it’s recommended to avoid using the surface at all cost.
-Damaging or manipulating the surface prior to fully drying will cause cracks to breakout much more easily.
+During this 24-hour period, it’s recommended to avoid using the surface at all costs.
+Damaging or manipulating the surface prior to fully drying will cause cracks to break out much more easily.
 In the long term, these cracks will prove to be much bigger nuisances than having to spend a night or two parking on a side street.

 Give us a call today, and we’ll get started on your repave job, getting your backyard or driveway ready for the summer.